 This is How Support Should be!

-One other thing I want to say about this company is that despite the many years I spent on the survey panel market, I never find such fine professionalism and user-friendliness on display in this industry.
+One other thing I want to say about Pinecone Research is that despite the many years I spent on the survey panel market, I never find such fine professionalism and user-friendliness on display in this industry.

-I sometimes do need to communicate with the company, not just technical support issues but also on other stuff like clarifications.
+I sometimes do need to communicate with Pinecone Research, not just technical support issues but also on other stuff like clarifications.
 And every time my query or request is met with positive and polite responses.
 And they are also efficient as most matters were resolved in a fairly short turnaround.

 I was really amazed at the length she went to help resolve this issue.